herickbrandao/AnotherPHP/README.md

 # AnotherPHP v2.0
-A back-end Framework for PHP8 or higher!
+A Framework built for PHP8+

 ## Getting Started
 1. Download this repo;